PyLink/PyLink/docs/technical/hooks-reference.md

 1) **numeric**: The sender of the hook payload (normally a UID or SID).

 2) **command**: The command name (hook name) of the payload.
-These are *always* UPPERCASE, and those starting with "PYLINK_" indicate hooks sent out by PyLink IRC objects themselves; i.e. they don't require protocol modules to handle them.
+These are *always* UPPERCASE, and those starting with "PYLINK_" indicate hooks sent out by PyLink IRC objects themselves (i.e. they don't require protocol modules to handle them).

 3) **args**: The hook data (args), a Python `dict`, with different data keys and values depending on the command given.